qbzzt/etherdocs/startingout/readme.md

 #### Ether

 To deploy a contract you need gas, which you need to buy with ether.
-Luckily, the Kovan network has two ways to get ether for free:
+Luckily, the Kovan network lets you get ether for free:
 1. Get your account address.
 It appears in MetaMask under the network you're using.
 Click it to copy to the clipboard.
 1. If you do not have a GitHub account, [get one here](https://github.com/join).
-1. If you have a GitHub account, [click here](https://faucet.kovan.network/), log on using that account, and paste your address.
+1. [Click here](https://faucet.kovan.network/), log on using your GitHub account, and paste your address.

 #### Truffle Configuration